Xinglab/rMATS-DVR/README.md

 	--ReadPaired            RNA-seq reads are paired-end reads.
 Disable by default.

 	--merge                 Merge the counts of all replicates.
-Enable by default when there are less than 2 replicates in at least one sample groups.
+Enable by default when there are less than 2 replicates in at least one sample group.

 	--skipBamCalibration    Skip the step of calibrating bam files.
 Enable it when the input bam files have already been calibrated using bam_calibration.py (see below).
 Disable by default.